moby/moby/docs/reference/commandline/export.md

 # export

     Usage: docker export [OPTIONS] CONTAINER

-      Export the contents of a filesystem to a tar archive (streamed to STDOUT by default).
+    Export the contents of a container's filesystem as a tar archive

+      --help=false       Print usage
       -o, --output=""    Write to a file, instead of STDOUT

-      Produces a tarred repository to the standard output stream.

- For example:

-    $ docker export red_panda > latest.tar

-   Or

-    $ docker export --output="latest.tar" red_panda

 The `docker export` command does not export the contents of volumes associated with the container.
 If a volume is mounted on top of an existing directory in